Simple Ways To Transfer Your Home Into A Sanctuary?

-Finding the right work-life balance can be a struggle at the best of times, but now more than ever you should be allowing time to relax at home where you can.
-Highlighted below are YK DAILY'S wonderful suggestions to transform your home into a sanctuary.
+Now more than ever you should be allowing time to relax at home where you can.
+Highlighted below are YK Daily's chill-vibes only suggestions to transform your home into a sanctuary.

 Having a clear out and organising all your possessions and paperwork will make your house feel like a home again and less like a dumping ground for all the things that have piled up in lockdown.

 First off it’s a good idea to make a list of all the rooms or areas you plan to tackle.
 Decluttering your home also creates the illusion of bigger spaces, which in turn can help to make your mind feel less cluttered.

 Being creative can be a great way to improve your mood and hopefully you’ll be able to give a room in your home a new lease of life, too.

 Try choosing a soothing colour scheme so that you have somewhere in your home that helps you to relax in.
 According to the experts, subtle greens are brilliantly calming for bedrooms.

 Its earthiness brings the outside in, distracting us from our phones and devices in the process.

 Create A Dedicated Workspace

 If you’ve been working from home and your set-up has been on the sofa or propped up in bed, you might be finding it difficult to disconnect from work when it gets to ‘home time’.

 So, if you have room to, it can be really helpful to create a separate workspace from where you watch TV or relax after work.